 While the contribution of the non-oil sector to the Kingdom's economy is gradually increasing on the basis of recent trends, oil exports and oil-related revenues still constitute a high proportion of the Kingdom's total export earnings and Government revenues, respectively.
 There can be no assurance that the contribution of the non-oil sector to the Kingdom's economy will continue to increase in the future or that it will continue to a sufficient extent to achieve effective and adequate diversification of the economy.
 In addition, the increase in the contribution of the non-oil sector to Government revenues and total exports in recent years can also be partially attributed to the decline in global oil prices between mid-2014 until mid-2021 and the consequent significant decrease in Government revenues and export earnings attributable to the oil sector.
 This trend can also be attributed to structural reforms enacted under the Government's fiscal consolidation measures including adjustments of visa and municipality fees, the implementation of expat levies and the application of excise taxes on certain potentially harmful products including tobacco, tobacco derivatives, soft drinks, energy drinks, sweetened beverages, electronic smoking appliances and liquids used in those devices.
-Such measures may be subject to change in the future and there can be no assurance that such measures will have the intended effects on Government revenues or the Kingdom's economy more generally or that such measures will continue to result in increases to non-oil revenues.
+Such measures may be subject to change in the future and there can be no assurance that such measures will continue to result in increases to non-oil revenues.